Bonoolu/SteganoFS/docs/stegano_providers_interface.md

 ### Subprocess Provider Guide

-The Subprocess Provider feature allows you to integrate steganographic techniques from various languages.
+The Subprocess Provider pattern allows you to integrate steganographic techniques from various languages.
 You can spawn subprocesses from provider code.
 Here's a basic example:

 ```c
 #include <stdio.h>